keptn/lifecycle-toolkit/docs/docs/installation/configuration/argo.md

 in the ArgoCD documentation.

-After successfully installing ArgoCD, you need to create an Argo Application custom resource and define the repository containing Keptn helm charts:
+After successfully installing ArgoCD, you need to create an Argo Application and define the repository containing Keptn helm charts:

 ```yaml